Shaurya-47/uk-rainfall-api/README.md

 Repository containing a data pipeline that extracts, saves, and displays the latest UK rainfall data (latest readings and aggregated daily readings) from the Environment Agency (EA) API
 (https://environment.data.gov.uk/flood-monitoring/doc/rainfall)

-## TODOs (REMOVE THIS)
+## TODOs (REMOVE THIS ONCE DONE):

-(1) Check Readme
-(2) Add a picture of the map on Readme
-(1) Clean code for data retrieval functions, especially for readings (2) Add data quality checks in the required places (10) duplicate data quality check by IDs from original data frames (list duplicates as well) - DO THIS FOR BOTH DATASETS AND THEN SAVE THEM!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-(6) review whole thing once done
+* Review whole thing
-(7) Once everything is done for latest data, review date, time and duplicates for aggregated data.
-Excel file too.
-The times are wrong there clearly!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-(8) bach script: "--no-input \" as a command in jupyter nbconvert if you want notebook outputs without code
+* Check Readme
+* Add screenshot to Readme
+* More data quality checks if time left

 ENABLE THE COOKIE LINE IF API CALLS FAIL